Registration and abstract submission closed.

-Register and submit your contribution with Title and Abstract soon!
+Register and submit your contribution with Title and Abstract before end of August!
 Slots are limited and will be distributed on a first come first serve basis.

 International & Interdisciplinary